Gluten Free Ebola: Plot

-Following the events of "Go Fund Yourself", Stan, Cartman, Kyle, and Kenny return to school, only to find themselves ostracized and ridiculed for their recent actions.
+Following the events of "Go Fund Yourself", Stan, Cartman, Kyle, and Kenny return to school, only to find themselves ostracized for having viciously insulted their friends prior to their startup company.
 Meanwhile, at a meeting, Mr. Mackey gloats about his newfound gluten-free diet, greatly annoying other staff.

 In order to gain back their popularity, Cartman decides to throw a party for a "cause", choosing Scott Malkinson's diabetes.
 They announce the party over the local radio station WSPIC, with Principal Victoria, who had earlier been converted into gluten-free by Mr. Mackey, asking whether it has gluten-free foods, for which the boys have no response.

 Later at the community center, a scientist from the United States Department of Agriculture tries to explain that the rumors about gluten being bad are false by extracting gluten from a piece of dough made of wheat.
-Mr. Mackey pressures him to drink the gluten sample in order to back the scientist's claims; he complies, and abruptly starts to violently die, sending the entire town into anarchy.
+Mr. Mackey pressures him to drink the gluten sample in order to back the scientist's claims; he complies, and violently dies, sending the entire town into anarchy.
 Cartman, who's in a panicked state, calls Kyle and tells him that the whole town has taken all the food with gluten and the party cannot happen.
 The USDA tries to find a way to end the crisis.

 At the Marsh residence, two USDA agents enter and find a can of beer in the garbage, which Randy sees no problem with.
 Unknown to him, beer contains wheat, which ends up getting him quarantined at a Papa John's restaurant with Mr. Garrison and an unnamed civilian.
+Stan, who has been tasked with getting the pop star Lorde to perform at the party, attempts to ascertain the identity of Randy's co-worker who knows Lorde before Randy is forcefully pushed back inside Papa John's.

 Cartman then has a dream of Aunt Jemima (a parody reference to Mother Abigail), who tells him the food pyramids are upside-down, but Cartman has no idea what she is talking about.
 As the gluten-free toppings at the Papa John's run out, the unnamed resident eats the pizza dough containing gluten, thinking it's all a setup, but he dies shortly afterwards.

 At the radio station, Stan, Kyle, and Kenny announced that they have canceled the party to focus their efforts on addressing the public about the dangers of gluten.
 Cartman, claiming that he knows how to solve the crisis, calls the USDA and tells them that the food pyramid is upside down.
 Much to their surprise, the new dietary system works.
 The boys then throw a successful party with Stan reconciling with Wendy, leading her to ask him to dance with her as the credits appended "GF" (gluten-free) to a handful of the cast and crew.
+Randy Marsh performs as Lorde at the party foreshadowing the next episode.